Gremagol/EneCMDList/Permissions.md

 ###Permissions (Music)
-When developing the permission system it was decided we wanted a simple permission system that could easily be configured.
-FredBoat uses 4 different ranks each with different permissions.
+When developing the permission system it was decided, that the FredBoat Dev's wanted a simple permission system that could easily be configured.
+Ene uses 4 different ranks each with different permissions.

 Ranks | Description
 ------------- | -------------